dstekol/AlphaFour/README.md

 ### AlphaZeroAgent
 This agent is a from-scratch implementation (modulo PyTorch/PyTorch Lightning) of the AlphaZero reinforcement learning algorithm.
+(with the main caveat being that it is not designed to be trained or run across multiple computers).

 Each round of the training process consists of a fixed number of self-play games against a